-Many moons (Pun definitely intended) have passed and I was perfectly happy to buy a box or two of mooncakes each year during the Mooncake Festival to satisfy my sweet cravings.
-I had never thought of making them myself as it sounds like a very challenging project, one I would have to invest quite a bit of time into.
-Besides I would have to make more than a few for it to be worth my while.
-Now, that would certainly be packing in a lot of calories.
-Anyway, this “bliss” ended when I saw these spiral beauties on Jeannie’s blog, the Baking Diary.
-I was totally mesmerized my these green Spiral Pandan Mooncakes with a purple Okinawan sweet potato filling.
-Talk about color in food…these are beyond striking!
-I had to check out the recipe but it was not to be found on her blog.
-A link brought me to the House of Annie.
+I had never thought of making mooncakes at home as the project seems rather daunting.
+I was perfectly happy to buy a box or two from the store each year during the Mooncake Festival to satisfy my sweet cravings.
+That changed when I saw these spiral beauties on Jeannie’s blog, the Baking Diary.
+I was totally mesmerized my the green Spiral Pandan Mooncakes with a purple Okinawan sweet potato filling.
+Talk about color in food…these were beyond striking!
+I had to check out the recipe which was to be found at House of Annie.

-This pandan paste is relatively new to me.
-I had only recently heard of it when I started blogging.
-During my recent summer vacation to Malaysia and Singapore, this was on the top of my “Things to Buy” list.
-It is definitely superior to the clear pandan essence.
+Pandan paste is a relatively new ingredient to me and I was eager to give it a try.
+I managed to buy a bottle during my recent visit to Malaysia and Singapore.
 Unfortunately, I have not seen it here in Minnesota.
 Frozen pandan leaves can be purchased here but you would have to extract the juice using the method found in my post on Pandan Cream Pie.
 Otherwise, I would suggest substituting the pandan paste with vanilla essence and a few drops of green food coloring or omitting it altogether.

 - 1 butternut squash (about 1¾lbs (800g) in weight)